 Golden retriever puppies are known for their friendliness and gentleness.
-However, they can also react if at all they have been provoked.
+However, they can also react if they have been provoked.
 Like all puppies, as friendly as they are, sometimes they cannot hide their animalistic instincts.
-Puppies at a young age, up to 8 months may actually bite playfully.
+Puppies at a young age, up to 8 months, may bite playfully.

 - Train puppy to be gentle